research: molecular junctions and devices

 Fabricating electronic devices with atomic precision is extremely challenging and in many cases impossible.
 Molecules however can be chemically synthesized with atomic precision and in large quantities.
 To some level, molecules or also self-assembled metallic and semiconducting clusters can be seen as the smallest building blocks where structure and electronic function can be engineered.
 Instead of preparing solid-state devices by continuously reducing their size, we therefore combine here micro- and nano-fabrication techniques with chemical bonding and self-assembly to build molecular devices.
 In such devices, the major electrodes and contact lines are continuous, metallic or semiconducting materials while the smallest, electronically active units are organic.

 The fabrication and study of molecular devices is highly interdisciplinary and mixes physics, chemistry and engineering.
-A few examples of our research are shown below.
+A link to the list of our research projects is available here.

 The research is conducted within the Nanoelectronics group led by C. Schönenberger